Thermonex Review And Information: Does Thermonex Work?

 "While some evidence is promising, we conclude that larger and more rigorous clinical trials are necessary to draw adequate conclusions regarding the safety and efficacy of C. aurantium and synephrine alkaloids for promoting weight loss."

-5) Evodia Rutaecarpa: A Chinese fruit with the "supposed" ability to help with weight loss by increasing the body's production of heat, as well as reducing the body's ability to store fat (evodia sports many of the same characteristics as capsaicin, the chemical that gives hot peppers their "heat.")
+5. Evodia rutaecarpa (98% evodiamine): Evodia rutaecarpa is a Chinese plant.
+Its fruit contains evodiamine, a compound alleged to help with weight loss by increasing the body’s production of heat, as well as reducing the body’s ability to store fat (evodia sports many of the same characteristics as capsaicin, the chemical that gives hot peppers their “heat.”)

 The problem is, these claims haven't been scientifically proven in humans.
 There have been some promising "in vitro" studies and some done on rodents, but the jury is still out on whether this product has positive weight loss effect for humans (see this PubMed extract for more details).

-6) Naringin: a grapefruit extract that serves as a source of fiber, an antioxidant, and supposedly inhibits the actions of the enzyme cytochrome P450, which may be associated with obesity.
+6. Naringin (reviewed here): a grapefruit extract that serves as a source of fiber, an antioxidant, and supposedly inhibits the actions of the enzyme cytochrome P450, which may be associated with obesity.
+Also extends/improves the effectiveness of some ingredients.

-7) Yerba Mate: a source of caffeine and other xanthines (compounds similar to caffeine).
-It may inhibit the activity of the monamine oxidase enzyme, increasing the bioavailability of octopamine in this formula.
+7. Yerba Mate: a source of caffeine and other xanthines (compounds similar to caffeine).
+It may inhibit the activity of the monamine oxidase enzyme, increasing the activity of octopamine (such as it is) in this formula.

-Thermonex also contains l-tyrosine, diiodotyrosine and iodotyrosone -- all thyroid hormone precursors.
+Thermonex also contains l-tyrosine, diiodotyrosine and iodotyrosine—all thyroid hormone precursors.

 Is it worth trying?